A Strong Haken's Theorem: Verticality in compression bodies

 \begin{lemma} Suppose $C$ is a compression-body with $p, q \in \bdd_+ C$ and $r \in interior(C)$.
 Suppose $\aaa$ and $\bbb$ are arcs from $p$ and $q$ respectively to $r$ in $C$.
 Then there is a proper isotopy of $\beta$ to $\alpha$ in $C$, fixing $r$. \end{lemma}

 \begin{proof} Let $\Sss$ be a spine for the compression-body $C$.
 By general position, we may take $\Sss$ to be disjoint from the path $\aaa \cup \bbb$.
 Since $\pi_1(\bdd_+ C) \to \pi_1(C)$ is surjective there is a path $\gamma$ in $\bdd C$ so that the closed curve $\aaa \cup \bbb \cup \gamma$ is null-homotopic in $C$.
-Slide the end of $\bbb$ at $q$ along $\gamma$ to $p$ so that $\beta$ also becomes an arc from $p$ to $r$, one that is homotopic to $\aaa$ rel end points.
-A sophisticated version of the light-bulb trick (\cite[Proposition 4]{HT}) then shows that $\aaa$ and $\bbb$ are isotopic rel end points.
+Slide the end of $\bbb$ at $q$ along $\gamma$ to $p$ so that $\beta$ becomes an arc $\bbb'$ (parallel to the concatenation of $\gamma$ and $\bbb$) also from $p$ to $r$, one that is homotopic to $\aaa$ rel end points.
+A sophisticated version of the light-bulb trick (\cite[Proposition 4]{HT}) then shows that $\aaa$ and $\bbb'$ are isotopic rel end points.
 (Early versions of this paper appealed to the far more complex \cite[Theorem 0]{FS1} to provide such an isotopy.) \end{proof}

 \begin{prop} Suppose $\Delta$ and $\Delta'$ are snug collections of meridian disks for $C$.
 Then $\Delta$ can be made disjoint from $\Delta'$ by a sequence of handle slides and proper isotopies. \end{prop}